- 1. Where do we meet?

 Also, there are several points on the tour at which we may spend up to half an hour in one spot.
 If anyone in your party would have trouble standing for that long and would not be comfortable sitting on the ground, we have light folding chairs we can bring along.
 Just let us know and we would be happy to accommodate you.

 If you schedule a private tour, we will choose where we go and what we do to match the needs and preferences of your group.
 If you want a rugged hike to a remote, secluded swimming hole, we can do that.
-If you want a short drive and an easy walk to a waterfall, we can do that too; there are over one hundred waterfalls in Western North Carolina to choose from!
+If you want a short drive and an easy walk to a waterfall, we can do that too.

 For this reason, we usually bring at least one example of the top mushrooms currently in season to show if not to cook up.
 Overall, remember, foragers can’t be choosers.
 Fortunately, there are over 150 common edibles to “chew” from.
 Prepare to be surprised!
 And if you’re unhappy with the tour, we will gladly give you a refund.